 The England & Wales Death Index 1837-1915 tells us that Frank Spicer died in 1909 at 50 years of age.

-We next find that Robert Aston has enlisted into The Royal Welsh Fusiliers.
+We next find that Robert Aston had enlisted into The Royal Welsh Fusiliers.
 His Flintshire Roll of Honour card in the Archives Office in Hawarden, states that he served for 1 year 2 months.
-Next of kin is listed Bryn Celyn Lodge, Glascoed, St. Asaph.
+Next of kin was listed at Bryn Celyn Lodge, Glascoed, St. Asaph.

 On www.ancestry.co.uk under the heading, Soldiers who Died in the Great War 1914-1919 we learn that Robert Aston enlisted in Rhyl.
 He was “Killed in Action” in France.
 He had served in France/Flanders and was 22 years of age when he died.

 Robert Astons’s W.W.1 Medal Card states that he was awarded, The Victory Medal, The British War Medal and The 1914 Star Medal.
-It also gives the entry date to the first Theatre of War as 2/11/1914.
+It also gives the entry date to the first Theatre of War as the 2nd November 1914.
 Fact sheet The Royal Welch Fusiliers in the Great War (1914-18) informs us that the 1st Bn., fought in the 1st Battle at Ypres (19 Oct-22 Nov 1914) and during that time Robert contracted Pleurisy and was admitted to hospital.
-He rejoined his Bn. on 18/02/1915.
+He rejoined his Bn. on the 18th February 1915.

-The 1st Battalion of the Royal Welsh Fusiliers fought in The Battle of Festubert 15th to 25th May 1915, it was during this battle that Robert was killed in action age 22 years.
+The 1st Battalion of the Royal Welsh Fusiliers fought in The Battle of Festubert 15th to 25th May 1915.
+It was during this battle that Robert was killed in action aged 22 years.

 The Royal Welsh Fusiliers War Diaries for 1st Battalion show that on the morning of 16th May 1915 the strength of the Battallion in trenches was 25 Officers including M.O.
 Other ranks 806.